akashsonowal/interpolating-neural-networks/readme.md

 ## Notes:

 - There are no regularization terms like weight decay, dropout.
-- Each network is trained for a long time to achieve near-zero training risk.
+- Each network is trained for a long time to achieve zero training risk.
 The learning rate is adjusted differently for models of different sizes.
 - For faster training, GPUs are recommended.

 ## Citation